shaped-ai/target-clickhouse/README.md

 # target-clickhouse

 `target-clickhouse` is a Singer target for ClickHouse, built with the [Meltano Target SDK](https://sdk.meltano.com).
+This project is a fork of [shaped-ai/target-clickhouse](https://github.com/shaped-ai/target-clickhouse) with additional features and active maintenance.

+## Fork Information

+This fork was created to provide:

+- Active maintenance and updates
+- Additional features and improvements
+- Regular releases and bug fixes

+While we maintain compatibility where possible, some behaviors may differ from the original project.
+Please refer to the release notes for details on changes and improvements.

 ## Features